hhhhh168/feature-adoption-ab-test/README.md

 - **Python Engineering**: OOP design, type hints, comprehensive documentation
 - **Data Visualization**: Plotly interactive charts, Streamlit dashboards
 - **Synthetic Data**: SDV for realistic data generation
+- **Modern Tooling**: UV (10-100x faster than pip), Just, Commitizen, Ruff
-- **Best Practices**: Git workflow, virtual environments, configuration management
+- **Best Practices**: Conventional commits, semantic versioning, automated workflows

 ### Interview Talking Points

-1. **Variance Reduction**: "I implemented CUPED to achieve 40%+ variance reduction..."
+1. **Variance Reduction**: "I implemented CUPED to achieve 40%+ variance reduction, which is the standard at companies like Microsoft and Google for improving experiment sensitivity."

-2. **Data Quality**: "Built comprehensive validation including SRM checks and covariate balance..."
+2. **Data Quality**: "Built comprehensive validation including SRM checks and covariate balance tests - SRM detection alone catches ~6% of experiments with critical bugs according to Microsoft Research."

+3. **Modern Tooling**: "I use UV for package management which is 100x faster than pip, and Just for command workflows.
+This shows I stay current with 2025 Python ecosystem best practices."

-3. **Production-Ready**: "Designed with materialized views for <3s dashboard load times..."
+4. **Production-Ready**: "Designed with materialized views for sub-3-second dashboard load times and conventional commits for automated versioning - the same practices used at companies like Google and Airbnb."

-4. **Statistical Rigor**: "Applied Benjamini-Hochberg correction to control false discovery rate..."
+5. **Statistical Rigor**: "Applied Benjamini-Hochberg FDR correction to control false discovery rate across multiple metrics, following academic standards from the Benjamini-Hochberg 1995 paper."

 ---